 Road Trips and Car Travel With Your Cat

-We are taking a 2-day road trip to visit relatives.
-They've invited us to bring our cat, as they are cat lovers, too, and we'll be staying in our own bedroom suite within their home.
-Can cats make a road trip?
+We are taking a two-day road trip to visit relatives.
+They've invited us to bring our cat, and we'll stay in our own bedroom suite within their home.
+Can cats make such a road trip?

 A successful road trip with a cat begins long before the day of travel.
 The best time to teach a cat to travel easily is when she is still a kitten.
 However, even for an adult cat, the sequence of learning to travel is essentially the same.

-Teach your cat that her carrier is a great everyday place to hang out.
-Have the carrier open and available at all times in order to make it as inviting as possible.
+Teach your cat that her carrier is a great, everyday place to hang out.
+Have the carrier open and available at all times to make it as inviting as possible.
 Feeding your cat in her carrier can create a positive association.
-Practice entry and exit from the carrier to make it as routine a process as possible, as this will be important during travel.
+Practice entry and exit from the carrier to make it as routine as possible, as this will be important during travel.
+Feliway® pheromone wipes or spray can be used in the carrier to lower anxiety.

-Once your cat is used to her carrier, place the cat inside, close it up, and walk around the house with her.
+Once your cat is used to her carrier, place her inside, close it, and walk around the house with her.
 Be sure to reward her with a treat when she exits.
-Remember, the carrier needs to be a happy space.
+Remember, the carrier must be a happy space.
 Once she is comfortable with an in-house walkabout, move her to the travel vehicle.
-Simply start it up, run the engine for a bit, then take her back into the house.
+Start the vehicle, run the engine for a bit, then take her back into the house.
 Once this sequence has occurred a few times, take a quick drive around the block, then back home, into the house, out of her carrier, and a treat for her good behavior!

 It is important for your cat to be appropriately restrained during travel.
-It is safer for here and safer for you!
+It is safer for her and safer for you!
+Plan to leave your cat in her carrier for the full drive, or make sure to have a harness on her and attach a leash if you must get her out of the carrier during your trip.

-For a 2-day drive, confirm that your cat is welcome at the hotel/motel you have chosen for the night.
+For a two-day drive, confirm that your cat is welcome at the accommodations you have chosen for the night.
 It is not worth sneaking her in!

 Are there details I should consider when packing?

-Gather together your cat’s medical documents including vaccination certificates, recent lab-work, her rabies vaccination tag, as well as any medications she takes.
-Take along her regular food.
-Consider packaging her meals in individual containers for ease of feeding. using her own familiar food and water dishes will contribute to her comfort–be sure they are unbreakable.
+Gather your cat’s medical documents, including vaccination certificates, recent lab-work, her rabies vaccination tag, as well as any medications she takes.
+Take her regular food.
+Consider packaging her meals in individual containers for ease of feeding.
+Using her own familiar food and water dishes will contribute to her comfort – be sure they are unbreakable.
 Also, take along some water from home.
-Sometimes water in different parts of the country has a different mineral content and may contribute to stomach upset or loose stool.
+Water in different parts of the country sometimes contains different minerals and may contribute to stomach upset or loose stool.

 Take along a small supply of the litter she is used to.
 You may want to use a plastic dish pan as your travel litter box.
 Do not forget a litter scoop and some plastic bags for litter disposal both on the way and during your stay with relatives.

-Be sure to have your cat wear identification during travel and consider a microchip for permanent ID if she does not already have one.
+Make sure your cat wears identification during travel and consider a microchip for permanent ID if she does not already have one.
 She should wear a well-fitted harness from which she cannot escape.
-Also, consider making a temporary ID tag with the address and phone number of the folks at your final destination - just in case!
+Also, consider making a temporary ID tag with the address and phone number at your final destination - just in case!

 What else will help my cat be comfortable on this trip?

-If you have the space for a large dog kennel for travel, you can place a small litter pan right in the carrier with the cat for bathroom use during travel.
+• If you have space for a large dog kennel for travel, you can place a small litter pan right in the carrier for bathroom use during travel.
 It is always safest to have your cat confined during driving.
 The only limits to her accommodation are the space in the vehicle and your imagination.

 Should I ask my veterinarian for a cat sedative for travel?